coreos/butane/docs/development.md

 `config` package can contain sugar or validation logic specific to a distro (for example, additional properties for configuring etcd).

-Packages outside the FCCT repository can implement additional FCC versions by deriving from a `base` or `config` package and registering their variant/version pair with `config`.
+Packages outside the Butane repository can implement additional config versions by deriving from a `base` or `config` package and registering their variant/version pair with `config`.

 - `config/` &mdash;
   Top-level `TranslateBytes()` function that determines which config version to parse and emit.
-Clients should typically use this to translate FCCs.
+Clients should typically use this to translate configs.

 - `config/common/` &mdash;
   Common definitions for all spec versions, including translate options